Estimate Time5 min

 1. Make money real for young kids

 It's the tangibility of money that makes it such a useful tool in teaching children how the world is structured.
-To make lessons real, start with actual hard currency before introducing your kids to the digital kind.
+To make lessons real, start with actual currency before introducing your kids to the digital kind.
 Coins and bills are tangible and visible.
 Kids still see them every day, and they quickly grasp the general concept.

 Incorporate counting and coin-sorting activities into your gameplay.
 Get some items out of your pantry and put "price tags" on each, then give your kids a pile of change.
 Have them count out the right amount to buy every item.
 As they grasp this concept, you can start to teach them how to make change, an important life skill.

 When they're elementary school age, kids should be ready to understand electronic spending.
-If they receive an allowance, show your kids how you're paying them by putting money into their online account.
-When they want to spend physical money, a trip to the ATM to get cash will reinforce how real money can become digital money and vice versa.
+If they receive an allowance, take them into a physical bank.
+Show them how you deposit their allowance into their joint savings account with you.
+Show your kids how you're paying them by putting money into their online account.
+When they want to spend physical money, a trip to the automatic teller machine (ATM) to get cash will reinforce how real money can become digital money, and vice versa.
+Explain that banks hold both, hard currency and virtual money.

-It's also a great time to discuss what ATM fees might be involved.
-Explain that the bank is providing a service that must be paid for; the ATM needs to be serviced by real people, who load the machine with bills.
+It's also great to discuss what ATM fees might be involved.
+Explain how the bank is providing a service that must be paid for; the ATM needs to be serviced by real people, who load the machine with bills.
 Some banks or financial institutions may not charge or may reimburse fees, but in general it's good to prepare kids to pay attention to fees.
 Also, explain that ATM cardholders get a secret personal identification number (PIN)—that should never be shared with anyone—that allows them to deposit and withdraw money.

 Sign up for Fidelity Viewpoints weekly email for our latest insights.